What's A VPN? & Why You [REALLY] Need One in 2022

 Encryption stops hackers from seeing sensitive information that you enter into websites, like your passwords.
 This is especially important if you’re using public WiFi because it's easy for cybercriminals to monitor your connection on public networks.
 But a VPN makes sure that even if someone stole your data, they wouldn't be able to decrypt it or even understand it.

-- Your VPN also masks your IP address.
+- Your VPN also protects your privacy

-- Some VPNs block malicious websites, ads, and trackers.
+- Some VPNs block malicious websites, ads, and trackers

 How Do VPNs Work?